…direct, demanding, insistent… lyrical, evocative, sensual, appealing…

 RESCUING ROBERTA.
 Drama.
 1F.
 2 pages.
 A woman’s guilty conscience corners her and insists on change.

 RIP OF SKIN.
 Drama.
 1M/F. 8 pages in blank verse.
 A crow is revealed to be Death.
 Not for the faint of heart.
-(Adapted from SOON.)
+(Adapted from A WOLF, A RABBIT AND A CROW WALK INTO TOMORROW.)

 ROOTS.
 Drama.
 1F (elderly). ¾ page.
 As a girl, Ruth and her family escaped from Nazi Germany.
 New York City has been her home since then, but now she is being squeezed out of her tiny apartment by spiraling rent.